aivilmo/tempo_release_notes/README.md

    file overlap, then recency).
 An unmatched revert is flagged to the reviewer.
 3. **Chains.** Commits touching the same files are grouped (union-find over file collisions): a feature, its fixes, its revert and its flag flip are one story, even across batches.
-Two guards prevent hub files from fusing unrelated work: noise never enters the graph, and `chore(deps)` commits link to no one.
+Two guards reduce over-grouping — commits the classification policy excludes never enter the graph, and `chore(deps)` commits link to no one.
+They are **not** sufficient on a large repository;
+   see "What I cut" for the measured failure and what fixes it.
 4. **Entries.** Each chain contributes at most one entry per release, derived only from its commits inside the window.
 Cross-window commits affect the entry only if they *invalidate* it (a revert); a later ordinary fix belongs